1854books/rauza-i-munawwara/README.md

 *The Message of the Qurʼan.* Translated by Muhammad Asad, Book Foundation, 2004.

-Balasubramaniam, R. "New insights on the modular planning of the Taj Mahal."
-Current Science (2009): 42-49.

 Begley, Wayne E. "The Myth of the Taj Mahal and a New Theory of Its Symbolic Meaning." *The Art Bulletin*, vol. 61, no. 1, 1979, pp. 7-37.